English teaching & welfare

 We promote continual learning for our teachers, through internal workshops, appraisals and training courses so that their teaching styles and skills are in line with modern practice.

 Our permanent year-round English school is based in the picturesque harbour village of St Aubin.
 Teenagers on the intensive English course & adults study at the school during the summer holidays.
 For the rest of the year all courses are held at the school.

-Our summer campus for holiday, semi intensive & semi combination course students aged 14-17 years is held at Highland’s College, the local college of further education close to St Helier.
+Our summer school for holiday, semi intensive & semi combination course students aged 14-17 years is held at Highland’s College, the local college of further education close to St Helier.

 Young learners aged 10-13 years study at St George’s Preparatory School, a charming private school with spacious, landscaped grounds during the summer.
 It is located a short drive from the main college.
 We also use another location for the part of June & July.